PCO Clerk Michael Wernick retiring before next election

 Trudeau announced Monday that he intends to appoint current deputy minister of foreign affairs Ian Shugart as Wernick's replacement, "in the coming weeks."

+Democratic Institutions Minister Karina Gould told reporters that the makeup of the panel — the Clerk of the Privy Council, Canada’s National Security Adviser, and the deputy ministers of the justice, public safety, and global affairs departments — will not change.

+"When it comes to our elections, safeguarding them, protecting them from foreign interference is of top priority… this will continue to guide those individuals should they have to inform Canadians of foreign interference," Gould said.

-In the statement announcing the major shakeup to the leadership of the public service, Trudeau thanked Wernick for “his support over the last few years as we worked to implement an ambitious agenda to build a better future for the people and communities at the heart of this country.”
+Minutes after announcing the major shakeup to the leadership of the public service, Trudeau thanked Wernick for his service.

+Wernick has been a public servant under both Liberal and Conservative governments over the last three decades.

+"We've accomplished a lot as a government over these past three and a half years and it was definitely in large part because of the extraordinary public service and Michael Wernick's leadership within that.
+"He will be missed," Trudeau told reporters in the House of Commons foyer.